khangich/machine-learning-interview/course.md

 - All course contents are subjected to changed based on actual demands.
-If you want to subscribe the course [click here](https://github.com/sponsors/khangich) and become sponsor.
+If you want to subscribe the course [click here](https://github.com/sponsors/khangich) and become sponsor or pay one time fee $50 [here](https://www.paypal.com/paypalme/MLinterviews).
 Please follow instructions below.

 ## System design sample